 The “Bund Deutscher oenologists

-eV "was founded in 1955 under the then name" Federation of Winegrowers "(BTW).
+eV ”was founded in 1955 under the former name“ Bund der Techniker des Weinbaues ”(BTW).
 The BTW was instrumental in the development of Geisenheim

-The purpose of the BDO is the merger and professional representation of graduates who have attended a university of applied sciences or its predecessor facility for viticulture, oenology and beverage technology.
-Seat of the association is the research institute Geisenheim.
-There are currently 1,600 members who work predominantly in the private sector.
-About 10% of them work abroad as winemakers.
-Every year an excursion to the European wine regions is organized for the members.
-The BDO also works in committees of the institute OIV
+The BDO aims to bring together and represent the graduates who have attended a university of applied sciences or its predecessor for viticulture, oenology and beverage technology.
+The association is based in the Geisenheim Research Institute.
+There are currently 1,600 members who are primarily active in the private sector.
+Around 10% of them work abroad as wine makers.
+Every year an excursion to the European wine-growing regions is organized for the members.
+The BDO also works on committees of the institute OIV

 . viticulture training